 Delivering excellent pet care starts with having an excellent team!
 We’re a crew of pet lovers who are dedicated to constantly improving our skills, staying on the cutting edge of veterinary medicine and taking top-notch care of your furry family members.
+Our animal hospital is fear free certified and we strive to educate pet owners with the goal of preventing fear, stress and anxiety in their pets.

 Though we're brought together by our passion for pets, we each came to veterinary medicine in different ways!
 So get to know us here, then make an appointment to come visit our Fern Creek office and experience the Shelden Vet Care difference.